KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 The persisted browser-state payload is compressed before it is written to disk.
 When Electron safe storage is available, that payload is also protected with OS-backed encryption.
 If that is unavailable, the runtime falls back to credential-backed AES-GCM protection when possible.

 The application does not automatically upload this browser-state data.

+Installer builds can optionally be configured with an owner-run update server.
+In that case, installs that explicitly choose `Automatic updates` can send a minimal update-registration record containing install-management fields such as install ID, app version, install path, host name, platform, architecture, last-seen time, and the IP address seen by that server.
+They can also request the latest published release metadata and download the published installer package.
+This does not include browsing history, bookmarks, saved passwords, or page contents.

 ## Diagnostics And Runtime Checks